taahamohsin/transfrvr-assessment/README.md

 ## Running the app
 To run the rails app, run `bundle exec rails s` and to run the webpack dev server that serves the react app, please run `./bin/webpack-dev-server` from the project root.
 Then navigate to `http://localhost:3000` on your browser and enjoy the app.

-Note: This is a bare bones implementation and not designed with deployment in mind at the moment.
+Note: This is a bare bones implementation that only addresses the functionality requested in the task description and is not designed with deployment in mind at the moment.